-Together, you will work with algorithms to evaluate how well these models mirror reality while learning to program with data through R, an open-source programming language used in statistics.
+Together, you will work with algorithms to evaluate how well these models mirror reality while learning to program with data through Python, an object-oriented programming language used in statistics.
 Join your peers in an inquiry-based course while engaging in a very diverse collection of relevant and authentic activities.

-Prerequisites: Math 1 and Math 2 (This course is designed for students desiring an alternative to Math 3 that is validated by the University of California A-G math course requirements.
-This excellent option can be taken after Math 1 and Math 2 and in place of Math 3)
+Prerequisites: Math 1 and Math 2 (This course can be taken after Math 1 and Math 2 and in place of Math 3 or as an elective in addition to your other classes.)